Rhonda Glenn

-Rhonda Glenn (May 6, 1946 – February 12, 2015) was an American sportscaster, author and a manager of communications for the USGA beginning in 1996 until her retirement in May 2013.
+Rhonda Glenn (May 6, 1946 – February 12, 2015) was an American sportscaster, author and a manager of communications for the United States Golf Association (USGA) beginning in 1996 until her retirement in May 2013.
 The next year, she won the Golf Writers Association of America's William D. Richardson Award.

 Early years

 Glenn began playing golf at age six, and won the Florida High School Athletic Association golf title twice.
 As an amateur golfer, she played in five U.S. Women's Amateur Championships and two U.S. Women's Open.
 Glenn won the Florida East Coast Golf Tournament in 1965.

 Career

 Early in her broadcast career, Glenn was a talk show host and presented the weather and news at WAVY-TV in Portsmouth/Norfolk/Newport News in the 1970s.
 She was so popular at WAVY that the city of Portsmouth renamed the street where the station was located in her honor.